-Wetlands are areas of land covered in either fresh or salt water, including areas such as marshes, ponds, lakes, rivers and even low-lying areas that flood frequently.
+Wetlands are areas of land covered in either fresh or salt water.
+This includes marshes, ponds, lakes, rivers and even low-lying areas that flood a lot.

 Wetlands are considered one of the most productive habitats on earth, meaning that they produce lots of plants and animals!